sshyran/wire-server-deploy-networkless/Setup-Resources.md

 sudo a2dissite default-ssl
 ```

+##### Install CA Certificate

+During proxybox setup, you should have created a CA certificate, so squid can make 'false' certificates.
+We're going to copy that into the system, and use it for creating 'false' certificates for apache.
+We have to import this to the system's CA certificate list, so that squid is convinced they are valid.

-Copy our CA certificate into the system's CA certificate repository:
+* Copy our wire.com CA certificate into the system's CA certificate repository
 ```
 sudo mkdir -p /usr/local/share/ca-certificates/wire.com/ sudo cp /home/wire/docker-squid4/mk-ca-cert/certs/wire.com.crt /usr/local/share/ca-certificates/wire.com/local_mitm.crt
 sudo update-ca-certificates
 ```

-#### Squid configuration
+##### Squid configuration

 * Edit mnt/squid.conf, and ensure that the nameserver it's using is the local nameserver:
 ```
 dns_nameservers 10.0.0.1
 ```

-* Ensure the last line is commented out.
+* Ensure the last line with our 'enhanced' refresh pattern is commented out. we will not be relying on this functionality.
 ```
 #refresh_pattern .
 10080 100% 10080 ignore-auth ignore-no-store store-stale ignore-private ignore-no-cache ignore-reload override-expire
 ```

-* edit run.sh, and add $(pwd) to the volume declarations in the 'SETUP_TLS' variable.
+* Edit run.sh, and add $(pwd) to the volume declarations in the 'SETUP_TLS' variable.
 ```
 SETUP_TLS="
     -v $(pwd)/etc/ssl/certs:/etc/ssl/certs:ro